stinsan/sorting-randomized-images/README.md

 Here is an example of how this program works and the results that come from it.

-Take this ~cute~ picture of myself as the input image:
+Take this cute picture of myself as the input image:

 ![](screenshots/input.png)

----
 This is the image after randomization:

 ![](screenshots/random.png)

----
 This is a snippet of the resulting video showing a visualization of how the sorting algorithm works  (bubblesort, in this case):

 ![](screenshots/result.gif)

----
 These are the statistics that are printed to the terminal:

 ![](screenshots/terminal_output.png)